 This shift in dominance we have seen before with the twin girls, and I examine this in the Saturday section when Danny sees them in the bloodied flowered hall.

-Below, the girls as Danny sees them in the flowered hall.
+Below that are the girls as Danny sees them in the flowered hall.
 These shots have been staged so that they are almost exactly the same.
 Almost.
 Look at the folds of the dresses and how the ribbons drape, they are the same.
 The placement of the girls in the hall is the same, and even their skirts measure about the same distance from the walls.
 Their unlinked arms are almost but not quite exactly the same, positioned ever so slightly different, but the print of the wallpaper behind their figures and how it relates to their outlines is an exact match.
 Their hair, when Danny is in the flowered hall, is different.
 The girl on the left, previously, has hair that is slightly frizzy at the ends, while the other girl's hair is perfectly curled.
-The situation is now reversed, the girl on the screen left/right side has the hair that is perfectly curled at the ends, and the other girl's hair is not.
+The situation is now reversed, the girl on the screen left side has the hair that is perfectly curled at the ends, and the other girl's hair is not.

 629 MS Danny in the maze.
 (2:14:57)